 The risks of certain sunscreen ingredients don’t stop with human health: chemicals commonly used in sunscreens have been shown to not only disrupt human hormones, but also harm the environment.
 According to the EWG, oxybenzone damages the DNA of coral larvae, leading to damage and deformation of the coral; it can also contribute to coral bleaching and coral death.

 The destruction caused is so serious that in May 2018, Hawaii passed a bill prohibiting the sale of sunscreens containing oxybenzone and octinoxate, which are used in at least 70% of sunscreens today.
-In July 2019, the US Virgin Islands passed a similar bill, banning all but coral-safe sunscreens beginning in March 2020.
-Florida considered a similar ban, but their governor recently signed a controversial bill preventing local governments from imposing these bans.
+Then several islands in Hawaii went even further and passed a bill in 2022 banning the sale of sunscreens containing avobenzone and octocrylene.
+In July 2019, the U.S. Virgin Islands passed a similar bill, banning all but coral-safe sunscreens which went into effect in March 2020.
+Key West, Florida considered a similar ban, but their governor signed a controversial bill in 2020 preventing local governments from imposing these bans.
 California is still considering enacting a ban that would prohibit all but coral-safe sunscreen.
+Other locations outside the U.S. that have enacted bans include parts of Mexico, Aruba, Bonaire, and Palau.

 The Dangers of Too Much Sunscreen

-While the risk of skin cancer is real, and the regulations above are designed to ensure consumers have adequate sun protection, there’s also the reverse argument: that too much sunscreen is bad, because we need more sun exposure for our health.
+While the risk of skin cancer is real, and you can thoughtfully choose mineral-based, non-toxic sunscreen, there’s also a counterargument: that too much sunscreen is bad, because we need more sun exposure for our health to get that critical vitamin D we mentioned in the beginning of this guide.

 An increasing body of research supports the notion that we need a certain amount of sunlight, and that guidelines encouraging people to stay out of the sun as much as possible are actually dangerous.
 One striking study of 30,000 women over the course of 20 years showed that those who avoided the sun had a whole host of health issues, including autoimmune disease and life-threatening cancers.
 Other research has shown that sun exposure can lower blood pressure and protect against cardiovascular disease.
 All of this means that too much sunscreen could actually be harming your health rather than protecting it.